 Weekend in Barcelona Itinerary for Food and Wine Lovers

-There’s no better way to kickstart a stay than with a tapas bar crawl, whether you’re doing it independently or on a foodie tour.
-If it’s your first time in the city and you’re going alone see our post on Tapas in Barcelona – if you only visit one tapas spot, we love Quimet i Quimet, but Cuines de Santa Caterina is also a buzzy spot that’s fun anytime, while we love Flash Flash Tortilleria for lunch.
+There’s no better way to kickstart a weekend in Barcelona than with a tapas bar crawl, whether you’re doing it independently or on a foodie tour.
+If it’s your first time in the city and you’re going alone see our post on tapas in Barcelona – if you only visit one tapas spot, we love Quimet i Quimet, but Cuines de Santa Caterina is also a buzzy spot that’s fun anytime, while we love Flash Flash Tortilleria for lunch.
 If you’re considering a tour, we recommend this feast on the streets with Aborigens.

-Don’t even think about going anywhere other than to one of Barcelona’s markets.
+Don’t even think about going anywhere on the first morning of your weekend in Barcelona other than to one of Barcelona’s local markets.
 La Boqueria should be your first stop.
 Yes, it’s packed with tourists, but with good reason – the breathtaking display of beautiful produce for starters.
 It’s also home to some of the most serious and passionate stallholders, from butchers to fishmongers (take a look at the faces of the women above), so you know you’re getting great quality produce here.
 Don’t want to be part of the camera-snapping selfie-stick set who annoy the heck out of the locals?
 Even more reason to rent an apartment and take a basket and buy some delicious Catalan specialties to cook at ‘home’.
 Context offers a brilliant guided walk of the market: ‘Farm to Fork: the Boqueria and Beyond’.

 You did a tapas bar hop last night so tonight you need to eat somewhere special but you’ll need to book in advance.
 For creative contemporary Catalan cuisine in fine dining surroundings, then Cinc Sentits, Enoteca, and Roca Moo are all superb, but you need to reserve ahead.